BossTudow/My_Projects/README.md

 These Are My Personal Projects on my Cyber Security Journey.

-My last (My Projects) Repo was cluttered with random scripts and old projects. /n I created this new Repo because I wanted to make a better structured Repo to showcase my capabilities.
+My last (My Projects) Repo was cluttered with random scripts and old projects. \n I created this new Repo because I wanted to make a better structured Repo to showcase my capabilities.
 Enjoy :)